 The general takeaway of this article is that if an accident occurs during a marital period, court’s usually (but not always) will award the proceeds of an insurance policy and/or Judgment for Personal Injury equally between the parties.
 If the accident occurs after separation of the parties, courts will usually (but not always) award the proceeds of a term insurance policy and/or Judgment for Personal Injury to the injured party, unless the insurance policy has been paid for by community funds.
 Further, a designated beneficiary under the policy is also likely to receive under the policy.
 If the accident occurs after a Judgment for Dissolution of the parties, either the injured-spouse or the designated beneficiary will take the benefits under the policy.

 If you need help deciding what happens with your accident proceeds during your divorce.
 We can help.
-Contact the Law Offices of Ethan M. Weisinger, Inc. and let one of our family attorneys go over your options with you today.
+Contact the Bay Area Family Law Center or call us at (925)258-2020 and let one of our family attorneys go over your options with you today.